REPORTS TO: Chief Philanthropy Officer

 - Master’s degree in a related field highly preferred, or equivalent combination of education and experience

-- At least seven to ten years of managing large teams as well as leadership experience in relationship management (philanthropy, fundraising, advancement) with increasing levels of responsibility
+- A minimum of five years of managing teams as well as leadership experience in relationship management (philanthropy, fundraising, advancement) with increasing levels of responsibility

 Please send a copy of your resume with a cover letter to [email protected].
 All applications and inquiries will receive a response and will be kept strictly confidential.